fitzwebdev/fitzwebdev.github.io/README.md

 Yo welcome to my world.
 Stick around long enough and you might learn something about me.

 ### About
-I’m Thomas!
-I’m a Front-End Developer that also happens to be a bit of a nerd when it comes to things like fishing and D&D. My jam is creating beautiful and responsive websites with HTML, CSS and JavaScript.
+JavaScript Developer attending @VetsWhoCode bootcamp.
+My jam is creating beautiful and responsive websites with HTML, CSS, JavaScript and REACT.
 I think contributing to Open Source is incredibly important and essential to growth as a developer.

 ### Site Features
 + Dark mode.